-Following a successful celebration of the 2019-2020 Connecticut Legal Awards, The Connecticut Law Tribune is accepting nominations in twelve categories for our sixth annual celebration of professional excellence in law.
-With the logistics of hosting a live event still precluded by the COVID-19 pandemic, an online ceremony is planned to mark the occasion in May 2021.
+Following a successful celebration of the 2021 Connecticut Legal Awards, The Connecticut Law Tribune is accepting nominations in twelve categories for our seventh annual celebration of professional excellence in law.

-The deadline for submissions has been extended to Feb.
-19, 2021.
-Award winners will be announced in March, and our awards gala will be held virtually on May 12, 2021.
+The deadline for submissions is February 2.
+Award winners will be announced mid-March, and our awards gala dinner will be held on May 11, 2022.

 Please see guidelines below for nominations in each category, but please note that these are not all the materials/responses required for submission.
-For the entire entry form, please visit the Connecticut Legal Awards site to see specific questions.
+For the entire entry form, please visit the Connecticut Legal Awards submissions portal to see specific questions.

 Lifetime Achievement Awards